runatlantis/atlantis/runatlantis.io/docs/command-requirements.md

 Each VCS provider has a different concept of "mergeability":

 ::: warning
 Some VCS providers have a feature for branch protection to control "mergeability".
-If you want to use it, limit the base branch so to not bypass the branch protection.
+To use it, limit the base branch so to not bypass the branch protection.
 See also the `branch` keyword in [Server Side Repo Config](server-side-repo-config.html#reference) for more details.
 :::